• ¶

 exports.append = append

-Insert values from iterator into table t
+Insert values from iterator into table t.
+Mutates and returns t.

 local function extend(t, next)